-Native to Mexico and the southern United States, the alligator juniper (Juniperus deppeana) is a species of juniper tree that is characterized by its unique cracked bark that resembles alligator skin.
-The leaves of the alligator juniper are arranged in opposite decussate pairs, and the shoots are typically between 1-1.5 millimeters in diameter.
-As one of the largest species of juniper trees, alligator junipers can grow up to fifty feet tall in their ideal environment.
+Native to Mexico and the southern United States, the alligator juniper (Juniperus deppeana) is a species of juniper characterized by its unique cracked bark resembling alligator skin.
+The deep green to blue-green leaves of the alligator juniper are arranged in opposite decussate pairs.

 |Botanical Name||Juniperus deppeana|

 |Soil Type||Dry, well-draining|

 Alligator Juniper Care

 In their native environment, alligator junipers grow on open, rocky hills and slopes that receive full sun for the majority of the day.
 They are considered to be generally heat and cold-tolerant trees and are known for being adaptable to a range of growing conditions.
 Alligator junipers are not self-fertile and male and female trees must be planted nearby for flowering to occur.

 Alligator junipers are fairly self-sustaining and do not require too much attention.
 However, keep an eye out for browning leaves and tips as alligator junipers are susceptible to a host of common pests and diseases.
 Pruning is unnecessary.

 True to its native habitat, the alligator juniper is a sun-loving tree that requires full sun to thrive.
 Alligator junipers cannot grow in the shade, and growth may be stunted in areas that only receive partial sun.